 - Students Served: 307

 - Districts Served: Edgewood ISD, IDEA Public Schools, North East ISD, Northside ISD, San Antonio ISD, South San ISD

 Natasha Wilkerson, STEM Project Director

-Natasha Wilkerson is passionate about providing quality STEM learning opportunities to at-risk youth.
-As the Communities In Schools of San Antonio STEM Project Director, Natasha develops and implements STEM programs throughout San Antonio including an afterschool Space Club program for 200 middle school students in Harlandale ISD.
-She collaborates with school districts and local organizations to expand STEM programming and impact through curriculum development, program partnerships, and outreach events.
+Natasha Wilkerson joined CIS-SA in June 2014.
+As the CIS-SA STEM Director, she collaborates with school districts to expand STEM programming and impact through curriculum development, program implementation, STEM trainings, and school-wide family events.
+Natasha founded Space Club, a STEM enrichment program currently in the fourth year at Harlandale ISD.
+She has trained 70 CIS Site Coordinators to implement STEM curriculum and host family nights in 50 schools across 8 districts in Bexar Country.
 Prior to CIS-SA, Natasha worked as an engineer for the Department of Defense including nanomaterials research, Navy radar electromagnetic interference testing, and satellite spectrum management.
 Natasha has a BS in Aerospace Engineering from Texas A&M University.

 Space Club Student Outcomes:

 - 64% of Space Club 8th graders accepted to HISD STEM Early College High School compared to 13% of all 8th graders

 - 72% of 8th graders exceeded their individual Math STAAR progress target compared to 15% in the district

 - 70% of participants describe a STEM career as their ideal job

 Thank you for your interest in supporting a STEM Program!
 Read below to learn more about different volunteer opportunities.